Pitching, Problem Solving, and Professional Growth: Babson Students Share Summer Internship Success

 You know the sign in the Reynolds Campus Center: “Babson College runs on Dunkin’”.
 It’s a corporate slogan you see in Dunkin’ shops across the country, but for Luciana Gomez ’27, it also defines her summer.

-The first-generation college student spent summer 2025 in a 10-week program as a franchise finance intern at Dunkin’ Brands in Canton, Massachusetts.
+The first-generation college student from Miami spent summer 2025 in a 10-week program as a franchise finance intern at Dunkin’ Brands in Canton, Massachusetts.
 As part of the program, she worked on a team tasked with enhancing the digital experience for guests.
 Their solution leveraged AI to offer features such as customizable drink recommendations and personalized offers.

 “The project allowed me to combine strategic thinking with practical execution,” Gomez says.
 “I also was able to refine my leadership, collaboration, and presentation skills.”
 If those last three elements sound familiar, it’s because they are learning outcomes you find in all Babson classes, from Foundations of Management & Entrepreneurship (FME) to more advanced liberal arts and science courses.